 - 1 tsp cracked black pepper

-- Crush the juniper, fennel & black pepper together using either a pestle & mortar or spice blender.
+- Crush the juniper, coriander & black pepper together using either a pestle & mortar or spice blender.

 - Mix all the ingredients together (except salmon) and combine well with your hands - USE A GLOVE